 Business today is interconnected globally more than at any time in history, and the trend is growing.
 As part of our design and delivery, Pacific Office Interiors pulled from a multitude of local, national, and international manufacturers.
 With our extensive network of strategic partners in the furniture and furnishings world, our experienced staff, and our commitment to customer satisfaction, we were able to underscore the international focus of a Marshall School of Business education with equally international furniture and space designs.

 Hospitality-Inspired Design for Higher Education May be the New Standard

 Technology-integrated spaces furnished in a hospitality-inspired design for higher education may seem like an unlikely or unmanageable pairing.
-However, the results of our design for Fertitta Hall demonstrate just how effective the approach can be when skillfully implemented.
-USC turned to Pacific Office Interiors to deliver this design.
+However, the results for Fertitta Hall demonstrate just how effective the approach can be when skillfully implemented.
+USC turns to Pacific Office Interiors to deliver outstanding spaces.
 We can do the same for you.